freeCodeCamp/freeCodeCamp/guide/english/algorithms/graph-algorithms/dijkstra/index.md

 Priority Queue is often used to meet this last requirement in the least amount of time.
 Below is an implementation of the same idea using priority queue in Java.

+# Sudo Code

+1. Set the distance value for initial vertex to zero, and all other vertices in the graph to infinity.

+2. Mark all vertices as non-finalized and set the initial vertex as current.

+3. For current, consider all its non-finalized neighbors and, using current's distance, recalculate their distances from initial vertex.
+If this distance is less than the previously recorded distance, overwrite it.
+This is called the relaxation condition.

+4. Once all neighbors of current have been considered, mark current as finalized.
+A finalized vertex won't be checked again.
+Its distance value is optimal.

+5. Set current to the next non-finalized vertex in the graph with the smallest distance.

 ```java
 import java.util.*;
 public class Dijkstra {